-- to measure learning and achievement
+• to measure learning and achievement

-- The assessment:
+The assessment:

-- confirms achievement and performance in relation to the knowledge, understanding and skills specified in the syllabus, to the levels described in the grade descriptions.
+- confirms achievement and performance in relation to the knowledge, understanding and skills specified

+in the syllabus.

-- to show likely future success
+- · to show likely future success

 The outcomes:

 - help predict which students are well prepared for a particular course or career and/or which students are more likely to be successful - help students choose the most suitable course or career.